Python SDK Overview

 ### Core Classes

-* **Entity classes** (`Tables`, `Databases`, `DatabaseSchemas`, `DatabaseServices`, `Users`, etc.): Static-method interfaces for each entity type — no instantiation required
+* **Entity facade classes** (`Tables`, `Databases`, `DatabaseSchemas`, `DatabaseServices`, `Users`, etc.): plural static-method interfaces, no instantiation required

 * **`configure()`**: One-time global setup for host and JWT token